Protonk/Protonk.github.io/src/pages/index.md

 * **The “Fast” Inverse (Reciprocal) Square Root:** In 2009 I wrote the English Wikipedia article about a famously terse bit of code.
 It accidentally became famous so now I maintain [0x5f37642f.com](https://0x5f37642f.com), a guided tour through the trick, its folklore, and what it reveals about floating-point arithmetic.
 * I’m co-secretary for the **IEEE 754-2029** working group governing binary and decimal floating point excluding the machine-learning formats covered under P3109.

----

-*AI image generation:*

-I help designers and artists understand the promise and limits of machine image generation by taking the systems literally—probing them with aberrant and adversarial prompts until their assumptions become visible.
-“Glitches” are often just the model telling you what it thinks you asked for.

-* [Generative AI Glitch Art: Looking for meaning in all the wrong places](https://youtu.be/r-V-qqLJLF8) — talk for VCU’s Workshop on the Workshop, March 14, 2023.
-* [Grappling with widespread machine image generation](/presentations/GATech-CS3001-generation.pdf) — slides for Georgia Tech CS3001, July 19, 2023.
-* **Hands Are Hard: Unlearning How We Talk About Machine Learning in the Arts** (listed below) starts from a simple wager: one good way to understand a generator is to study where it fails *reliably*, and then work outward from that fracture.
-We find the fracture extends out from diffusion models into humanity.

----

 *Interpretability and robustness of large language models:*

 With [Ruoxi Shang](https://ruoxishang.com), I looked at what it means to treat LLMs (GPT-4, Llama, etc.) as trustworthy interfaces to computing.
 Interpretability is about what counts as an explanation; robustness is about how explanations and behavior degrade under manipulation.
-If you’re using these systems for high-stakes, high-complexity work, those questions stop being academic.
-One of our projects was [Interpreting Robustness](https://docs.google.com/spreadsheets/d/15-f4mxW3niQ3myJAo3V0unLiFlbG9ru4HYthBh6eWbk/edit?usp=sharing) — a Spring 2023 course in UW HCDE connecting interpretability and robustness, especially where the literature treats them as separate.
+One of our products was [Interpreting Robustness](https://docs.google.com/spreadsheets/d/15-f4mxW3niQ3myJAo3V0unLiFlbG9ru4HYthBh6eWbk/edit?usp=sharing) — a Spring 2023 course at the University of Washington connecting interpretability and robustness across a literature that treated separately.
 I don't like to crow about my own work but students in this class saw 2026 in advance.

 ---